projectchrono/DEM-Engine/README.md

 After the build process is done, you can start trying out the demos.

-- An all-rounder beginner example featuring a bladed mixer interacting with complex shaped particles: `./src/demo/DEMdemo_Mixer`
+- An all-rounder beginner example featuring a bladed mixer interacting with complex shaped particles: `./src/demo/DEMdemo_Mixer`.
-- A fun game-of-life simulator built with the package, showing the flexibility in terms of how you can use this tool: `./src/demo/DEMdemo_GameOfLife`
-- A place to learn how prescribed motions work in this package, using either analytical boundaries or particle-represented boundaries: `./src/demo/DEMdemo_Centrifuge` and `./src/demo/DEMdemo_Sieve`
+- A place to learn how prescribed motions work in this package, using either analytical boundaries or particle-represented boundaries: `./src/demo/DEMdemo_Centrifuge` and `./src/demo/DEMdemo_Sieve`.
+- A fun game-of-life simulator built with the package, showing the flexibility in terms of how you can use this tool: `./src/demo/DEMdemo_GameOfLife`.
+- A few representative engineering experiments reproduced in DEM simulations, which potentially serve as starting points for your own DEM scripts: `/src/demo/DEMdemo_BallDrop`, `./src/demo/DEMdemo_ConePenetration`, `/src/demo/DEMdemo_Sieve`, `./src/demo/DEMdemo_Repose`.
+- `./src/demo/DEMdemo_WheelDP` shows how to load a checkpointed configuration file to instantly generate a settled granular terrain, then run a drawbar-pull test on it.
+This demo therefore requires you to first finish the three GRCPrep demos to obtain the terrain checkpoint file.
+The granular terrain in these demos features DEM particles with a variety of sizes and shapes.
-- More advanced examples showing the usage of the custom additional properties (called _wildcards_) that you can associate with the simulation entities, and use them in the force model and/or change them in simulation then deposit them into the output files: `./src/demo/DEMdemo_Indentation`
+- More advanced examples showing the usage of the custom additional properties (called _wildcards_) that you can associate with the simulation entities, and use them in the force model and/or change them in simulation then deposit them into the output files: `./src/demo/DEMdemo_Indentation`.
+- It is a good idea to read the comment lines at the top of the demo files to understand what they each does.

 The documentation website for _DEME_ is being constructed.